hydro-informatics/hydro-informatics.github.io/pages/python-basics/pyerror.md

     print("What's that? sorry, please try again.")
 ```

     How many scoops of ice cream do you want?
-3.4

-    What's that? sorry, please try again.
+4

 What to do if you are unsure about the error type?
-Add an `else` statement:
+Add an `else` statement to call a function that handles other error types:

 ```python
 try: